 Moreover, Elvis has also been reported in Nashville on more than one occasion.
 There was the broad daylight encounter with a man all bedecked like the glitter Elvis, in a rhinestone studded white jumpsuit.
 He was encountered on Lower Broad, where tourists flock to visit the honky-tonks and gifts shops.
 While this encounter could just be a very good Elvis impersonator, the Lower Broad area of downtown Nashville is well known to be psychically active, and this report may very well be the real deal.

 More credible are the reports I have gathered from the music pros of Elvis’s haunting of the old RCA studio—now torn down—where he recorded his first big hit—Heartbreak Hotel.
 Penned by the legendary Mae Axton (Hoyt Axton’s momma) its haunting lyrics were based on a suicide note, which inspired her to write the complete song in about a half hour!
 The studio has had many weird occurrences and those in the know swear it was Elvis’s shade lingering in the place where his first big hit was made.

-As with much about ghosts and hauntings, there is no definitive way to prove the Elvis haunts Memphis or Nashville; but those who have experienced his spectral presence are sure of what they experienced—and they are sure it was Elvis.
+There is no definitive way to prove the Elvis haunts Memphis, or Nashville; but those who have felt his spectral presence know what they experienced—and they are sure it was Elvis.